 You may encounter multiple resources and documents when you’re deciding how to allocate your estate.
 Of course, you’ll need a good lawyer to handle the legal details and preserve your interests both before and after death.

-Your lawyer will probably describe some options for planning your estate, including your will, living trust, durable power of attorney, HIPAA release, and other matters.
+Your estate probate lawyer will probably describe some options for planning your estate, including your will, living trust, durable power of attorney, HIPAA release, and other matters.
 He or she will also help you sort out such items as the homestead exemption in your state and ways to minimize taxes on your beneficiaries.

 If you study the alternatives and pay close attention to solid legal advice, your estate should be well taken care of.